 Activate Web Spotlight

-Web Spotlight is an additional feature of Kentico Kontent purchased separatelyOpens in a new window per subscription.
-To enable it for one or more of your projects, contact us using Chat with support at bottom right (or click the button below) and let us know the details.
-We'll enable Web Spotlight for you.
+Web Spotlight is an additional feature of Kentico Kontent purchased separately per subscription.
+To set up a project as a website, purchase Web SpotlightOpens in a new window and then contact us using Chat with support at the bottom right (or click the button below) so we can activate it for you.

 The initial setup creates new content types and items in your project.
 It doesn't affect any of your existing content.